Lincoln Bedroom for contributors controversy: Revelations

 In response, documents were released by the Clinton administration in February 1997.
 These showed that during the period 1993–96, there were 938 people who stayed overnight at the White House, of whom 821 were located in the Lincoln Bedroom.
 Of these, 128 were public officials and dignitaries of some kind and 67 were people from the arts and entertainment world.
 The latter group included the likes of Steven Spielberg, Jane Fonda, Judy Collins, and Doris Kearns Goodwin.
 Of the rest, most were friends of the Clintons, of which over half were from the couple's Arkansas days; the number of non-friends who were supporters was some fraction of 111.
 The one-term total of 938 compared to that of 284 overnight visitors during the four years of the Presidency of George H.W.
 Bush.

 One particular document was seen as potentially damning, a Clinton annotation on a Democratic National Committee memorandum from its finance chair Terry McAuliffe, written regarding names of people who had not been in touch since the Bill Clinton presidential campaign, 1992: "Yes, pursue all 3 and promptly - and get other names of the 100,000 or more [dollar contributors].
 Ready to start overnights right away - give me the top 10 list back, along with the 100."
 A Washington Post report stated that: "Clinton personally authorized a variety of perks for top party contributors, including golf games and morning jogs with him and overnight stays in the Lincoln Bedroom ..."
 McAuliffe would later refer to this sardonically as "the infamous Lincoln Bedroom Memo".

 A CNN report said that just during the years 1995-96, some $5.4 million was given to the DNC by overnight stayers, with 24 of them giving over $100,000.
 There were also donations made in conjunction with a related perk, White House coffees.
 Two other benefits sometimes provided to Clintons friends and benefactors were morning jogs with the president and likewise rounds of golf.

-Some have asserted that using the Lincoln Bedroom for fundraising may broken the law due to the fact that federal law prohibits using government property for fundraising.
+Some have asserted that using the Lincoln Bedroom for fundraising may have broken the law due to the fact that federal law prohibits using government property for fundraising.

 Responses

 In response to the allegations, President Clinton said in February 1997, "I did not have any strangers here.
 The Lincoln Bedroom was never sold.
 That was one more false story we have had to endure, and the facts will show what the truth is."

-Senator John McCain was not convinced, saying of the documents, "It does corroborate what we already suspected and what circumstantially was already known to us, and that is, that the president of the United States, in seeking to raise money for his re-election, was willing to use the Lincoln Bedroom, probably one of the more sacrosanct places in America, in order to gain those financial funds which he felt were necessary.
+Senator John McCain said of the documents, "It does corroborate what we already suspected and what circumstantially was already known to us, and that is, that the president of the United States, in seeking to raise money for his re-election, was willing to use the Lincoln Bedroom, probably one of the more sacrosanct places in America, in order to gain those financial funds which he felt were necessary.
 And I'm deeply disappointed and I'm sure the American people will be too."